pburkholder/cheffian-patterns/README.md

   * Handlers
 * Service discovery
   * Search often lags behind reality
+   * safe-search cookbook
   * Use services that don't require discovery (e.g. Sensu instead of Nagios)
   * Complementary tools (e.g. Consul, Zookeeper)
 * Server scaling and availability
   * Important point is: don't get hung up on this.
 It's okay to stand up a standalone server while you build out your HA system; and probably better if you do it this way.
 Just be ready to move DNS and ec-backup when your HA server is ready.
 (Ref. discussion peter/irving re. credit card customer)
   * *anti-pattern*: monolithic clusters -- cross-datacenter search is not worth the pain.
 Scaling beyond 50k nodes per cluster needs a hard look.
+  * Whitelisting attributes
+  * Bloated chefs talk from chefconf15
 * Secrets and security
+  * knife vault: hard to use, no locking on databags, no transactions and requires two ops to succeed, autoscaling hard
+  * Hashicorp Vault
+  * Sneaker (AWS only?)
+  * Conjur
+  * Cloudflare RedOctober
+  * AWS Key Management Service (AWS only)
 * CM doesn't mean you say goodbye to SSH/Winrm (sorry)
 * Your pilot project
   * Get chef-client w/ empty runlist everywhere